iron-fish/website/docs/whitepaper/4_mining.md

 #### Target

-We’ve discussed adjusting difficulty to ensure 55-65 seconds between blocks — we do this by adjusting a target, which is a number that the block hash needs to fall under (e.g. be numerically less than the target).
+We’ve discussed adjusting the difficulty to ensure 55-65 seconds between blocks — we do this by adjusting a target, which is a number that the block hash needs to fall under (e.g. be numerically less than the target).

 The target is calculated from the [difficulty](https://docs.google.com/document/d/14KRwTuWNnLM6sKbItjB8agFaATDj02rktFBArpB92vI/edit#heading=h.v86augr5aqao) given this formula:
 `target = 2**256 / difficulty `